Jaoovit/mini-message-board/README.md

 Update the name of the .env_template to .env and add:

-a port before PORT=
+a port after PORT=
-a host before HOST=
+a host after HOST=
-your database username before USERNAME= a name of your database before DB= your database password before PASSWORD= and a port to run your database before SQLPORT=
+your database username after USERNAME= a name of your database after DB= your database password after PASSWORD= a port to run your database after SQLPORT= a url to acess the database after DATABASE_URL=

 Run npm install